Is Turmeric a Blood Thinner? Complete Safety Guide for Skincare Users

 Can I use turmeric skincare if I take blood thinners?

-Yes, topical turmeric skincare is safe for people on blood thinners like warfarin, aspirin, Plavix, Xarelto, or Eliquis.
-The curcumin stays in your skin and doesn't reach the bloodstream.
+Yes, topical turmeric skincare is safe for people on blood thinners like warfarin, aspirin, or similar medications.
+The curcumin stays in your skin and does not reach the bloodstream.

 There are no known interactions between topical turmeric products and blood-thinning medications.